Now accepting Telehealth appointments. Schedule a virtual visit.

 • Gum lacerations

-• Facial swelling related to a tooth
+• Facial swelling related to a tooth/dental infection

 • Uncontrolled bleeding from the mouth after sustaining an injury